Learn about a career as a Naturopathic Doctor! With Razi Berry and Dr JoAnn Yanez

 I am here today to talk about how to become a naturopathic doctor.
 I’m here with the beautiful Dr. JoAnn Yanez.
 Let me tell everyone a little bit about you before we get started, JoAnn.
 I’m just delighted to be with you this morning.

 JoAnn Yanez is the executive director of the Association of Accredited Naturopathic Medical Colleges, and we’ll learn about those this morning.
-She’s also the vice-chair of the Academic Collaborative for Integrative Health, and she weaves a passion for illness prevention into her professional life.
+She’s also the past chair of the Academic Collaborative for Integrative Health, and she weaves a passion for illness prevention into her professional life.
 Her career has spanned advocacy, academia, patient care, and public health.
 She oversees research, advocacy efforts, and the joint academic endeavors of the accredited colleges of naturopathic medicine.
 You’re a busy gal.

 Dr. JoAnn Yanez: I think we have some feedback right now.
 I’m not sure why.